jackbtaylor/DataScienceTrainingProgram-Assignments/Assignment-1/README.md

 ### Part 3: Combine Datasets
 1. Merge the EnvironmentAll and Census2020Pop datasets on the county FIPS codes.
 2. Print out the number of columns in each dataset as proof of a successful data merge.

-### Bonus:
-- Are there a different number of observations between the EnvironmentAll, Census2020Pop, and final merged datasets?
-Which counties appeared in only one dataset and not the other?

 ## Deliverables:
 - Your code (the .R, .Rmd, .py, or .ipynb file)